KristijanIvancic/Rebel-Sum/welcome_to_my_mathematical_redemption.md

 ## Making a PACT

-Once I passed the gatekeepers, the way is clear.
-To start the journey I need clarity and commitment.
-The standard approach in self-improvement circles is to set a goal.
-A **SMART** goal.
-That's an acronym for Specific, Measurable, Achievable, Relevant and Timely.
+Once I leave the gatekeepers in the dust, it's time to set goals, right?
+Smart people set [SMART](https://en.wikipedia.org/wiki/SMART_criteria) goals; everyone knows that!

-However, learning math doesn't fit the [SMART](https://en.wikipedia.org/wiki/SMART_criteria) framework.
+But, I _suck_ at SMART goals.
+Outside of test-taking, math doesn't fit the framework.
 It's impossible to know how long it will take.
 What if it's not relevant to my current job, but something that I do in my spare time?

-SMART goals focus on outcomes, but what I need are outputs.
+SMART goals focus on outcomes, but what I need are _outputs_.

 To create a goal that relies on continuous growth rather than specific achievements, it's better to make a [PACT](https://nesslabs.com/smart-goals-pact). **PACT** is an acronym for: